-You may install 2 GB, 4 GB and 8 GB unbuffered and non-ECC DDR4 DIMMs into the DIMM sockets.
+You may install 8 GB, and 16 GB unbuffered and non-ECC DDR4 DIMMs into the DIMM sockets.

-You may install varying memory sizes in Channel A, Channel B, Channel C, and Channel D. The system maps the total size of the lower-sized channel for the dual channel configuration.
-Any excess memory from the higher-sized channel is then mapped for single-channel operation. • According to Intel® CPU spec, DIMM voltage below 1.65 V is recommended to a Use a maximum of 3GB system memory if you are using a 32-bit Windows® b Install a 64-bit Windows® OS when you want to install 4 GB or more on the motherboard.
+• You may install varying memory sizes in Channel A, Channel B, Channel C, and Channel D. The system maps the total size of the lower-sized channel for the dual channel configuration.
+Any excess memory from the higher-sized channel is then mapped for single-channel operation.